-• As observed in the Grad-CAM visualisations, the above accuracy results prove that the first few layers were learning most of the important features for DR Classification successfully.
+As observed in the Grad-CAM images, the above accuracy results prove that the first few layers could learn most of the important features for DR Classification successfully.

-Q. Which areas of the fundus image are most affecting the prediction?
+Which areas of the fundus image are most affecting the prediction?

-- Now, that we received good accuracy using ResNet-50 and ResNet-101 models, let us dive into discovering which areas within the fundus image most affect the predictions.To answer this, we took test images whose grades were predicted by the model accurately. - Then, we used varying patch sizes ranging from 10 x 10 to 100 x 100 as a mask which replaced actual pixel values with the median value of the pixels under the patch.By shifting this patch mask throughout the image, we generated a set of test images which were fed to our model for prediction. - We carried out this exercise to find those areas whose masking resulted in a dip in the prediction accuracy levels.
-These areas would be of interest as the features present in these areas would likely be the ones that the model had learnt for classification.
+- Now, that we received good accuracy using ResNet-50 and ResNet-101 models, let us dive into discovering which areas within the fundus image most affect the predictions. - To answer this, we took test images whose grades were being predicted by the model accurately. - Then, we used varying patch sizes ranging from 10 x 10 to 100 x 100 to as a mask which replaced actual pixel values with the median value of the pixels under the patch. - By shifting this patch mask throughout the image, we generated a set of test images which were fed to our model for prediction. - We carried this exercise to find those areas whose masking resulted in dip in the prediction accuracy levels.
+These areas would be of our interest as the features present in these areas would likely be the ones which the model has learnt for classification.